How We Teach

 Here, you will find information about the academics who teach English here at the University.
 We come from a variety of backgrounds within the UK and abroad - as do our students.
 We are united by our love of literature and our commitment to sharing that love through our teaching and research.

-The Faculty runs lectures and seminars which support your studies.
-For each of the main period papers in Part I there will be several lecture series running, from which you will attend some but not all.
-There are no compulsory lectures, and students are free to attend lectures on any areas that particularly interest them as well as those closest to their current supervision topics.
-You could take a course which surveyed the background to many works – say, one lecturer sketching medieval attitudes to authorship and authority.
-You could take a course in which several lecturers offered ideas and information about one essential work or author – say, four views of Shakespeare’s Troilus and Cressida.
-You could take a course which would extend your own focus on some particular topic – say, on slang in Victorian literature.
-Each lecture lasts around fifty minutes.
-The teaching will both illuminate the whole subject panoramically and light up more focused intellectual passions.
+The Faculty puts on lectures which support your studies.
+There are no compulsory lectures, and you are free to attend lectures on any areas that interest you as well as those close to your current supervision topics.
+You could take a course which surveyed the background to many works – say, one lecturer sketching twentieth century attitudes to political change.
+Or several lecturers might offer ideas and information about one key work or subject – for example, four views on transatlantic conversations between twentieth-century writers.
+Lectures illuminate the whole subject panoramically and light up more focused intellectual passions.

-There are also then seminars to prepare you for examinations, on subjects such as Shakespeare or foreign literatures.
-Especially rewarding are the third-year seminars for the optional papers – Contemporary Writing, for example, or The History and Theory of Literary Criticism – in which small groups of students who have chosen to specialize in the field in question come together to discuss shared reading with the lecturers, and to give presentations of their own.
+The faculty also runs seminars to extend your work on particular subjects, such as Shakespeare.
+Especially rewarding are the third-year seminars organised for students taking optional courses, in subjects such as Contemporary Writing or The History and Theory of Literary Criticism, in which small groups of students who have chosen to specialize in the field in question come together to discuss shared reading with the lecturers, and give presentations of their own.